stewartmjustin/Directory-Reader/README.md

 My program has the limitation of a max of 125 files per directory, 125 directories per directory and 256 files/directories per level.

 My program has worked for everything I have tested so far with the exception of some odd files, like the .git directory.

+## Notes

+I made this as part of an assignment at the Univeristy of Guelph for the course CIS\*3110.